 Conclusions

-The use of video for recruitment in trials is acceptable for the participants and could be a useful supplement to written PIS as the different formats address different needs.
+The use of video for recruitment in trials is acceptable for the participants and is a useful supplement to written PIS as the different formats address different needs.
 For trials aimed at vulnerable groups characterized by e.g. low literacy, children with learning disabilities, or parents with mental health problems adding a video to the recruitment may be critical.
 It is possible that an informational video may not improve recruitment, but our results indicate, that a professionally produced video featuring a key member of the study team produced a feeling of commitment to the study that could impact retention rates.
 Key recommendations are to use a participatory design when developing the video, to ensure a ‘professional’ look to the video, to supplement videos with paper-based information, to keep the length to < 3 minutes, and for the ‘talking head’ part to be played by a key member of the study team.
 We believe that this knowledge can be transferred to recruitment in a non-trial context to support face-to-face recruitment in usual services.

 The use of videos may be complicated if they are not compatible with the expectations of ethics committees, research funders, or gatekeepers of secondary datasets.
 As more evidence is generated about the potential effectiveness of videos and other forms of multimedia information resources, researchers will need to ensure dissemination efforts reach these key audiences.
 As evidenced by increasing demands for trial registration and open access publications, there has been a significant shift in recent years towards making research transparent and more accessible to the public [54].
 The production of informational videos for trials may serve to contribute to that agenda by increasing opportunities for concise and informative dissemination to wider audiences and in different mediums.